 DF value chain activities take place at the conjunction of three broad domains - community (fishers, producers, labourers, intermediaries, traders, institutions, organizations), landscape (fish, land, aquatic habitat) and governance (policies, legal systems, statecraft).
 From the systemic schema of reference, the value chain can be regarded as being a repeated cycle of input, throughput and output which broadly operates within three segments – upstream, midstream and downstream (Reardon and Timmer 2012, Reardon et al., 2012).
 For example, in the upstream segment fishers make use of boats, nets, labour, fuel, ice and credit as inputs, to generate an output i.e. raw fish.
 The whole range of process, from assembling assets to bringing fish onshore, is conceived as throughput.
 In the midstream segment, raw fish is used as an input by fish processors who are specialized in translating raw fish into dried fish.
 After aggregation and packaging, the DF moves to the downstream segment accommodating traders and retailers who finally distribute the DF to the consumers.
 These segments are tied up with institutional linkages, product and service flows within the economy (Reardon et al. 2012).

 In India, DF social economy can be understood as local organizations or associations of communities who are collectively involved in fishing, fish production and trading activities.
 Legally recognized as cooperatives, the social economy involves democratic decision-making among the participants.
 By (re-)producing and distributing ecosystem-based goods and services, the organization caters to the sustenance needs of local communities as well as meets the food security of the civil society.
 National Cooperative Union of India (NCUI) describes cooperative as “an autonomous association of persons united voluntarily to meet their common economic, social, and cultural needs and aspirations through a jointly-owned and democratically-controlled enterprise…Co-operatives are based on the values of self-help, self-responsibility, democracy, equality, equity and solidarity”.
-In this light, cooperative registration formally links to training and loan supports from state government as well as national-level institutions such as NCDC, RBI (Reserve Bank of India) and NABARD (National Bank for Agriculture and Rural Development).
+In essence, the cooperative registration formally links to training and loan supports from state government as well as national-level institutions such as NCDC, RBI (Reserve Bank of India) and NABARD (National Bank for Agriculture and Rural Development).
 The social economy layout, thus, is rarely “private-like” or “public-like”, “market” or “state”, rather a complex tangle of all combinations (Ostrom 1990).
 Nonetheless, under multilateral legal systems and current neoliberal processes in India, it is inevitably penetrable to multiple actors - market and bureaucratic intermediaries, land mafias, provisionary political leaders, state agencies and private organisations – with differential interests and motivation to exercise controls (Smith 2005).

 The following section unwraps the formal recognition status of DF socio-economic organizations in Bengal.